AMarinic92/ImgPrcs/Report.md

 	 <p>	The algorithm  will use the uncanny edge detection to reduce our test image to its edges.
 The number of trials can be modified to help refine the search.
 A single trial would search the image as a whole, and then each subsequent trial would scan the trial image to help identify smaller balls, multiple balls, and off centre balls.
 The algorithm was calculates the eigen matrix of the image library and compares the difference between the matrix and the test image or slice.
 We then perform a similar test comparing the difference between our individual library images and the test image to see if we have a good match to any of our library images.
 The stretch goal would be to extend this methodology to track the progress of the maze mosaic virus in a plant cell.
 Throughout the report it will be mentioned how certain functions were coded with this in mind.</p>

 ## Hypothesis
 <p> Our hypothesis is as follows.
-If we reduce an image down to its edges with the uncanny edge detection this will allow us to gather the m</p>
+If we reduce an image down to its edges with the uncanny edge detection this will allow us to gather the most defining aspects of an object, while eliminating less important information.
+Comparison of images that have not been reduced to its edges   </p>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjAzNjAwMTcsMTMzOTkyMTE4M119
+eyJoaXN0b3J5IjpbMTgxMjUzMDQ5NSwxMzM5OTIxMTgzXX0=
 -->